-Without waiting for an answer the small, older version of the patient came forward and planted a small-boned, thin hand on Grey’s strong forearm and ushered him into the room.
+Without waiting for an answer, the even smaller, older version of the patient came forward and planted a small-boned, thin hand on Grey’s strong forearm and ushered him into the room.
 “Come in, come in.
 You are most definitely welcome here.”
 She leaned close to her husband and audibly whispered, “And he is quite handsome.”

 “It was a pleasure to meet you, Mr. and Mrs. Shah,” Grey said, bowing at their departure.

 “Yes, well, they think you and I…that we’re…you know, an item,—that we’re shagging one another.
 Anyway, how are you?
 Have you remembered anything to help you along?
 How do you feel?”
-Absentmindedly, he straightened the oxford blue sheet that was unevenly draped over the mattress, exposing the extra thick, downy topper before carefully sitting down next to her on the edge of the bed.
+Absentmindedly, he straightened the oxford-blue sheet that was unevenly draped over the mattress, exposing the extra thick, downy topper before carefully sitting down next to her on the edge of the bed.
 “Living the life of luxury, it seems,” he added, puzzling over the feather bed under her slight frame.

 “I am present, which seems too obvious an answer; thus, perhaps I do not correctly understand your inquiry.
 Also, I have recalled nothing as of yet,” she said flatly.
 A barely detectable grin appeared in her eyes.
 “Furthermore, my lack of remembrance is normal.
 That is what the doctors have informed me, as have my guardians.
 Normal as it may be, I cannot fathom why they would test me with an unending list of questions knowing I should fail.”
 She laughed, making the pleasant tinkling sound Grey remembered.